Les Amis (restaurant)

 Les Amis is a fine-dining restaurant in Singapore serving French cuisine.
-The restaurant opened in 1994 as the flagship of the Les Amis Group.
+The restaurant opened in March 1994 as the flagship of the Les Amis Group.
 It received its third Michelin star in 2019.

 Cuisine

 The restaurant specializes in classic French haute cuisine.

 Wines

 Les Amis has an extensive wine cellar which in 2020 included more than 3000 bottles.
 Most of the wines are French, mainly Burgundy and Bordeaux.

 Recognition

 The restaurant was named one of the best in Singapore by The Daily Telegraph in 2016.
 It was the recipient of the World Gourmet Summit's Wine List of the Year award in multiple years and was inducted into the organization's Awards Of Excellence Hall of Fame in 2009.
 It was also the recipient of the World Gourmet Summit's Old World Wine List of the Year award multiple times and was inducted into the Awards Of Excellence Hall of Fame in 2014.

 In 2013 Restaurant magazine named Les Amis to its inaugural list of the Top 50 Restaurants in Asia and several times thereafter.
 It named pastry chef Cheryl Koh Asia's Best Pastry Chef in 2016.

-The restaurant received two stars in the Michelin Guide's inaugural 2016 Singapore edition.
+The restaurant received two stars in the Michelin Guides inaugural 2016 Singapore edition.
 In September 2019 it received a third Michelin star, along with another Singaporean fine-dining French restaurant, Odette.